IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-19. On the TRUE branch of the if, add a new tile, SevOne -> REST v2 -> Objects -> Create Object
+19. On the TRUE branch of the if, add a new building block, SevOne -> REST v2 -> Objects -> Create Object

-20. Change name of the tile to SevOne_Create_PortShaker
+20. Change name of the building block to SevOne_Create_PortShaker

-21. Click on the tile to open the right hand side panel and complete it with these options:
+21. Click on the building block to open the right hand side panel and complete it with these options:

 	a. authKey: $NMSCredentials